The Rising Appeal Of Phu Quoc To Indian Tourists

+data-text="The rising appeal of Phu Quoc to Indian tourists" data-link=" rising appeal of Phu Quoc to Indian tourists" class="whatsapp">Shar

+With its luxury resorts, emerald waters and iconic new landmarks, Phu Quoc - the world's second best island - is becoming a must-visit destination for Indian tourists during the year-end travel season.

-In 2023, Vietnam welcomed over 392,000 Indian tourists, a 231 per cent increase compared to 2019, according to the Vietnam National Authority of Tourism.
+PHU QUOC, VIETNAM - media OutReach Newswire - 5 September 2024 - In 2023, Viet Nam welcomed over 392,000 Indian tourists, a 231 per cent increase compared to 2019, according to the Viet Nam National Authority of Tourism.
 However, in just the first six months of 2024, this number reached 231,000, marking an impressive 164 per cent increase year-on-year.
 Recently, Agoda's survey also showed that Vietnam is among the top destinations attracting Indian tourists to return, along with Thailand and Bali (Indonesia).

 A tropical paradise